Volunteer in Gilbert

 Positions in greatest need are: dog/cat caregivers, dog/cat adoption counselors, and foster homes.
 All applications will be considered but those with interest in our most-needed areas will be prioritized.

 - 18 years or older

 - Volunteers attend training as necessary depending on their position

-- Commitment to serve a minimum of four (4) hours per month in one or more of the following capacities (Applications expressing an interest in helping in these areas will be given a priority over other applications):
+- Commitment to serve a minimum of four hours per month in one or more of the following roles:

 Dog and Cat Adoption Counselors are responsible for giving tours to families, reviewing adoption applications, and working with families to find the right match between a dog/cat and it’s adoptive home, and counseling families on potential good or not so good matches.
 Additional duties include answering the phone during adoption hours and dealing with the general public (if a phone volunteer is not available).
 Must have excellent customer service and communication skills, specifically interpersonal communication skills.
 Enjoy dealing with the general public.
 Knowledge of dog or cat behavior is helpful but not required.